qwertie/home/misc/Atlas-Shrugged-summary.md

 > "A wife expects to be the first concern of her husband's existence.
 I didn't know that when you swore to forsake all others, it didn't include blast furnaces."

-She slips her arms around him; he throws her aside; she's bewildered; they discuss the meaning of life.
+She slips her arms around him; he throws her aside; she's bewildered; they discuss the meaning of life:

 > "Lillian, what purpose do you live for?" he asked.